 Snag your FREE TAC Progress Tracker today and build the skills to learn songs faster in just 10 minutes a day!

-Using a D Chord to Get to Drop D Tuning
+How to Achieve Drop D Tuning

 The last method of getting to drop D tuning involves using harmonics.